Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 EngageUI apps have less cluttered screens and are easier to use for their users.
 They are also easier to design and implement for the developer.

+EngageUI takes a temporal rather than spatial approach to the GUI.
+It does not use windows and there are no spatial layout constructs.
 An EngageUI app consists of an app-dashboard
 that enables the user to select from a set of activities described visually onscreen.
 Once an activity has been selected, an activity handler for that activity is launched.